LLNL/ExaCA/README.md

 ExaCA uses Kokkos and MPI for parallelism, JSON for input files, and CMake to build.

 ### Package managers

 ExaCA is integrated with the following package managers.
 Detailed build instructions are available below as well.
  - spack: see the [spack documentation](https://spack.io/) for installation and use
     - `spack install exaca` will install with the default options
     - all ExaCA options and hardware details are available through spack, e.g. `spack install exaca +finch +cuda cuda_arch=90`
+ - nix: see [NIX.md](./envs/nix/NIX.md) for building ExaCA using Nix
+    - the Nix installation currently does not support building with Finch or Cuda support

 ### Dependencies